All right, that's Leonard Skinner's Simple Man, and that can only mean one thing on this radio show, and that is All Things Bill O'Reilly.

 With COVID, there are people that have not kept up with the science.

-And then of course we have people that use science only when it's convenient science that advances their political narrative.
+And then, of course, we have people that use science only when it's convenient science that advances their political narrative.

-But if you're following the science, you now know it started with Delta, it's called a breakthrough case.
+But if you're following the science, you now know it started with Delta.

-Fully vaccinated people can get can still get COVID.
+Fully vaccinated people can still get COVID.

 Fully vaccinated and boostered people are getting COVID.